bxparks/AceSegment/docs/scanning_module.md

         * [Rendering by Polling](#RenderingByPolling)
         * [Rendering using Interrupts](#RenderingUsingInterrupts)

-<a name="LedCustomFeatures"></a>
-## LED Module Custom Features

-Here are the features supported by this framework:

-* multiplexing of segments at a selectable frame rate
-* common cathode or common anode configurations
-* resistors on segments or resistors on digits
-* LED display directly connected to the GPIO pins
-* LED display connected through a 74HC595 shift register chip
-* communication with the 74HC595 through
-    * software SPI (using `shiftOut()`)
-    * hardware SPI (using `<SPI.h>`)
-* transistors drivers to handle high currents
-* LED module using the TM1637 chip

 <a name="LedWiring"></a>
 ## LED Wiring

-AceSegment library supports the following wiring configurations:
+Raw LED modules come in 2 flavors:

 * common cathode
 * common anode

+The AceSegment classes support both through an bit-flipping XOR mechanism in the `LedModuleBase` class.

+Current limiting resistors are required to prevent burning out the LED segments.
+There are two options:

 * resistors on segments
 * resistors on digits (not supported)

-The driver classes assume that the pins are connected directly to the GPIO pins of the microcontroller.
-In other words, for a 4 digit x 8 segment LED display, you would need 12 GPIO pins.
-This is the cheapest and simplest option if you have enough pins available because you need nothing else because the current limiting resistors.
-If the project is not able to allocate this many pins, then the usual solution is to use a Serial to Parallel converter such as the 74HC595 chip.

 At first glance, there is not an obvious difference between "resistors on segments" configuration and "resistors on digits".
-I recommend using resistors on segments if at all possible.
+I recommend using resistors on segments.
 That's because the LEDs with the resistors are the ones that can be turned on at the same time, and the ones without the resistors are multiplexed to give the illusion of a fully lit display.
 With the resistors on the segments, all the segments on one digit can be activated at the same time, and we can use pulse width modulation on the digit line to control the brightness of a single digit.
+AceSegment supports only the `resistors on segments` configuration for simplicity.
+(Code that supports "resistors on digits" has been moved into the `archived/` directory).

-Multiple LED segments will be connected to a single GPIO pin.
-If the total current on the pin exceeds the rated limit, then a transistor will need to be added to handle the current.
-The framework can be configured to support these transistors.
+Multiple LED segments are connected to a single pin.
+If the microcontroller cannot supply the current required by all the segments on a particular pin, a transistor must be used to handle the larger current.
+This usually means that the logical level of the pin becomes inverted.
+The `LedMatrix` classes can handle driver transistors using the same bit-flipping XOR mechanism used to handle common cathode and common anode configurations.

-<a name="LedMatrix"></a>
-## LedMatrix

-<a name="LedMatrixClasses"></a>
-### LedMatrix Classes

-* `LedMatrix`: Various subclasses capture the wiring of the matrix of LEDs.
-    * `LedMatrixDirect`
-        * Group pins and element pins are directly accessed through the microcontroller pins.
-    * `LedMatrixDirectFast4`
-        * Same as `LedMatrixDirect` but using `digitalWriteFast()` on AVR processors
-    * `LedMatrixSingleHc595`
-        * Group pins are access directly, but element pins are access through an 74HC595 chip through SPI using one of SpiInterface classes
-    * `LedMatrixDualHc595`
-        * Both group and element pions are access through two 74HC595 chips through SPI using one of the SpiInterface classes

-<a name="ChoosingLedMatrix"></a>
-### Choosing the LedMatrix

-The `LedMatrix` captures the wiring information about the LED module.
-The best way to show how to use these methods is probably through examples.

 <a name="ResistorsAndTransistors"></a>
-#### Resistors and Transistors
+### Resistors and Transistors

 In the following circuit diagrams, `R` represents the current limiting resistors and `T` represents the driving transistor.
 The resistor protects each LED